Yifu-Tian/Yifu-Tian/README.md

 Currently, I am working in [FAST Lab@Zhejiang University](http://zju-fast.com/).

-I am also a **UP** in Bilibili, where I regularly upload videos that discuss research papers about UAV, robotics, and learning-based methods.
+I am also a **UP** in Bilibili, where I regularly upload videos that discuss research papers about robotics.
 My goal is to record and reflect for my academic growth.
 Feel free to watch [here](https://space.bilibili.com/443271409?spm_id_from=333.1007.0.0).

 **I am actively seeking for a PhD position!
 Feel free to reach me if you are interested in me!**

-🙌 Interests: UAV, learning-based planning, motion planning, and diffusion model.
+🙌 Interests: Learning-based planning, motion planning, and diffusion model.

 😃 Miscs: Hiking, Gym, Reading(history), and Badminton.